 The Commission has established a sentencing table.
-For technical and practical reasons it Each row in the table contains levels that overlap with the levels in the By overlapping the levels, the table should discourage preceding and succeeding rows.
-Both prosecutor and defendant will realize that the difference between unnecessary litigation. one level and another will not necessarily make a difference in the sentence that the judge Thus, little purpose will be served in protracted litigation trying to determine, for example, whether \$10,000 or \$11,000 was obtained as a result of a fraud.
+For technical and practical reasons it has 43 levels.
+Each row in the table contains levels that overlap with the levels in the preceding and succeeding rows.
+By overlapping the levels, the table should discourage unnecessary litigation.
+Both prosecutor and defendant will realize that the difference between one level and another will not necessarily make a difference in the sentence that the judge imposes.
+Thus, little purpose will be served in protracted litigation trying to determine, for example, whether \$10,000 or \$11,000 was obtained as a result of a fraud.
 At the same time, the rows work to increase a sentence proportionately.
 A change of 6 levels roughly doubles the sentence irrespective of the level at which one starts.
 The Commission, aware of the legal requirement that the maximum of any range cannot exceed the minimum by more than the greater of 25 percent or six months, also wishes to permit courts the greatest possible range for exercising discretion.
 The table overlaps offense levels meaningfully, works proportionately, and at the same time preserves the maximum degree of allowable discretion for the judge within each level.